alexvw/validateme/README.md

 	});`

 - **When**: whether you want to validate just right "`now`" or when the field "`change`"es.
 Defaults to on change.
 - **finalCallback**: only valid when `when = 'now'`, this function will be called with a true/false of whether everything passed validation.
 Useful for stopping submit on false.
-When in onchange mode, use css classes for status.
+When in onchange mode, use individual callbacks (see below) or css classes for status
 - **failClass**: override the standard class with your own to be applied to the input on fail
 - **passClass**: same as above, but for pass